 Luna Beads – Why the Nylon Cord?

 I talked to Lelo and found out that they spent years working on the design of the Luna Beads and that they were delayed the most with the retrieval leash.
 They tried many things but finally settled on nylon.
 The combination of the material and the way Lelo Luna Beads are made means that it’s going to take a LOT of force to break these or have that nylon retrieval leash come apart from the bead.
 You’ll probably never need to use that kind of force to remove them from your vagina.
 Some people have almost vilified this retrieval cord in their reviews, saying that it ruins the material safety issues but really….who are you going to be sharing these with??
 These are meant to be a Kegel/PC muscle exerciser (not a sex toy) and they were never intended to be used anally.
 I recently reviewed one of the only other sets of Kegel balls that come in a varied-size set similar to the Lune Bead system, the Bedroom Kandi Hold On To Me, and at first it seemed like they were trying to improve upon the Lelo design.
-With the HOTM beads, the retrieval leash is part of the bead holster (which means you need 2 holsters…1 for using a single bead and 1 for using the double bead set) and Bedroom Kandi / OhMiBod claims that this is silicone.
-But it’s not, it’s a silicone-elastomer blend which is porous.
-It cannot be sanitized.
+With the HOTM beads, the retrieval leash is part of the bead holster (which means you need 2 holsters…1 for using a single bead and 1 for using the double bead set).
 AND it’s incredibly stretchy, turning it into a rubber-band weapon dangling from your vagina, just waiting for slippery fingers to let go so that it can snap your bits like the 4th grade bully who sat behind you.
 The Luna Beads nylon cord is not stretchy at all, and it is a loop design, making it easy to grasp and pull out.